Lindsay Eastwood: Professional

 In June 2020, she signed her first professional contract with the Toronto Six, the first Canadian expansion team in the NWHL.
 She scored her first professional goal against Amanda Leveille in the second game of the 2020–21 NWHL season, the first goal in the Six franchise history.
 The assists on Eastwood's historic goal were credited to Emma Woods and Shiann Darkangelo.
+Following three seasons with the Six, during which she was named a league all-star in 2022 and won the Isobel Cup in 2023, Eastwood announced her retirement from professional hockey and joined the Kitchener Rangers as their Manager of Communications and Team Services.

 International career

 Eastwood played for Team Canada at the 2015 IIHF World Women's U18 Championship, joining a team that included future NWHLers Carly Jackson, Alyson Matteau, and future Toronto Six teammate Sarah-Ève Coutu-Godbout, in addition to future Canadian women's national team players Sarah Potomak and Micah Hart, and many other standout players.
 The team won silver after falling in the gold medal game to Team USA in overtime.

 Style of play

 Mostly described as a more offensive defender, Eastwood has been noted for her size, reach, and the strength of her shot.
 She has stated that "my speed is one of my biggest insecurities as a player."